WCAV: News operation

 WCAV presently broadcasts 47 hours of locally produced newscasts each week (with nine hours each weekday and one hour each on Saturdays and Sundays).

 WCAV and its sister stations employ the largest television news team dedicated exclusively to the Charlottesville market.
-While WVIR dedicates some staff to adjacent areas, WCAV focuses its coverage solely on the counties that comprise the Charlottesville viewing area.
+While WVIR dedicates some staff to adjacent areas, WCAV focuses its coverage solely on the counties that comprise the Charlottesville television market.
 In June 2006, WCAV received the runner-up award for "Outstanding News Operation" by the Virginia Association of Broadcasters.
 WWBT in Richmond was the winner in that category.
 In 2007, the station received the "Outstanding Sports Coverage" award for a commercial television station from the Virginia Association of Broadcasters.

 That same year, its website was the runner up to WVEC in Norfolk for an outstanding website award.
 Beth Duffy, formerly of WVIR, returned to the airwaves on WCAV on April 16, 2007.
 She left the station on November 25, 2009.
-On September 21, 2007 WCAV launched The Local AccuWeather Channel on a new second digital subchannel and live streaming video on its website and mobile phone app.
+On September 21, 2007, WCAV launched The Local AccuWeather Channel on a new second digital subchannel and live streaming video on its website and mobile phone app.
 Known on-air as "CBS19 Weather Now", it was added to Comcast digital channel 209 in December.
-In the fall of 2015, the channel was given a new look and the "CBS19 Weather Now" branding was changed to "NEWSPLEX NOW."
+In the fall of 2015, the channel was given a new look and the "CBS19 Weather Now" branding was changed to "NEWSPLEX NOW".
 The updated channel featured a daily simulcast of all Newsplex newscasts, previously recorded broadcasts and weather information provided by AccuWeather.

 As the primary station in the "Charlottesville Newsplex" operation, WCAV airs the most newscasts, with the first hour of Good Morning Charlottesville and a noon newscast exclusive to the station.
-WVAW simulcasts the second hour of Good Morning Charlottesville on weekday mornings (6:00-7:00 a.m.), CBS19 News weeknights at 5:00, 5:30 and 6:00 and 19News Nightcast weeknights at 11:00 p.m.
-WAHU airs an hour-long extension of Good Morning Charlottesville weekday mornings at 7:00 a.m. and nightly prime time newscasts at 10:00 p.m. that competes with CW affiliate WVIR-DT3.
+WVAW simulcasts the second hour of Good Morning Charlottesville on weekday mornings (6–7 a.m.), CBS19 News weeknights at 5, 5:30 and 6 p.m., and 19News Nightcast weeknights at 11 p.m.
+WAHU airs an hour-long extension of Good Morning Charlottesville weekdays at 7 a.m. and nightly prime time newscasts at 10 p.m. that competes with CW affiliate WVIR-DT3.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WCAV shut down its analog signal, over UHF channel 19, on February 16, 2009, the day to the prior to the original date in which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
+WCAV shut down its analog signal, over UHF channel 19, on February 16, 2009, the day to the prior to the original date on which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
 The station "flash-cut" its digital signal into operation on UHF channel 19, as it had been given a construction permit too late to receive a companion digital channel.